inksharedsolutions/robertoperez/src/markdown-pages/terms-and-condition.md

 From time to time this website may also include links to other websites.
 These links are provided for your convenience to provide further information.
 They do not signify that we endorse the website(s).
 We have no responsibility for the content of the linked website(s).

-Certain areas of this Website are restricted from access by you and Roberto Perez may further restrict access by you to any areas of this Website, at any time, in its sole and absolute discretion.
+Certain areas of this Website are restricted from access by you and Roberto Pérez may further restrict access by you to any areas of this Website, at any time, in its sole and absolute discretion.
 Any user ID and password you may have for this Website are confidential and you must maintain confidentiality of such information.

 ##Copyright

 Except for material in the public domain under United States of America copyright law, all material contained on the Website (including all software, HTML code, and other code) is protected by United States of America and foreign copyright laws.
 Except as otherwise expressly provided in these terms and conditions, you may not copy, distribute, transmit, display, perform, reproduce, publish, license, modify, rewrite, create derivative works from, transfer, or sell any material contained on the Web site without the prior consent of the copyright owner.

-None of the material contained by Roberto Perez may be reverse-engineered, disassembled, decompiled, transcribed, stored in a retrieval system, translated into any language or computer language, retransmitted in any form or by any means (electronic, mechanical, photo reproduction, recordation or otherwise), resold or redistributed without the prior written consent of Roberto Perez.
+None of the material contained by Roberto Pérez may be reverse-engineered, disassembled, decompiled, transcribed, stored in a retrieval system, translated into any language or computer language, retransmitted in any form or by any means (electronic, mechanical, photo reproduction, recordation or otherwise), resold or redistributed without the prior written consent of Roberto Pérez.
 Violation of this provision may result in severe civil and criminal penalties.

 Your Content must be your own and must not be infringing on any third party’s rights.
-Roberto Perez reserves the right to remove any of Your Content from this Website at any time, and for any reason, without notice.
+Roberto Pérez reserves the right to remove any of Your Content from this Website at any time, and for any reason, without notice.